 Different teeth have different numbers of roots.
 For example, molars usually have three roots.
 But inside the 3 roots there can be 4 or 5 root canals.
 And they can be partly hidden!
 The dentist must make sure that he finds all these tiny canals, otherwise there is a chance that bacteria could get back into the tooth and cause infection.

-Although most front teeth have straight roots, back teeth usually have curved roots.
+Although most front teeth have straight roots, the teeth towards the back of your mouth (the molars) usually have curved roots.
 It can be difficult to treat a tooth with curved roots, because the dental instruments have to be bent by hand to match.
 There is a small risk of the instrument breaking inside the root canal.
 And some roots even have a double curve - we call it "S" shaped!